liang2kl/mkdocs-blogging-plugin/README.md

 {% extends "blog.html" %}
 ```

+The plugin now use your macro `render_blog` to generate the HTML.

 Further more, if you want to customize the css, extend the block `style` below `{% extends "blog.html" %}`.
 Call `{{ super() }}` at
 the top if you want to preserve the original style.